-A guide to local Sault Ste.
-Marie sips
+A Guide to Local Sault Ste.
+Marie Sips

 One does not have to hop far in Sault Ste.
 Marie to find a watering hole where you can enjoy a locally brewed blast of fresh flavors.
 Along Portage Avenue, a 21-and-over adult can find three made-in-Sault Ste.
 Marie breweries.
 In addition, a bevy of establishments can pour you a glass from some of the state’s craft beer staples.

 Soo Brewing Company is the one that started it all in Michigan’s first city.
 Opened in 2011, with pews for seating, a front row look at the brewing process and a gorgeous view of downtown Sault Ste.
 Marie, Soo Brewing Company is a must-stop for all craft brewery aficionados.
 Just recently Soo Brewing Company has moved into sister establishment 1668 Winery & Lockside Brewery.
 On top of being more convenient, you can sit literally on top of the building and enjoy a brew from the brewery’s top deck porch.

 Located in a building that encapsulates Sault Ste.
 Marie’s aesthetic, Karl’s Cuisine boat shaped restaurant, Superior Coast Winery & Brewing brings beer and wine that pairs perfectly with Karl’s fresh and original cuisine.